-Previously, the ULD, the independent centre for data protection in Schleswig-Holstein, had already announced that it considered Facebook's "Like" button to be illegal.
-The ULD has therefore already announced in a press release of 19 August 2011 that it expects all website operators in Schleswig-Holstein "to immediately stop passing on data about their users to Facebook in the USA by deactivating the corresponding services."
-Furthermore, all website operators in Schleswig-Holstein were informed that if this cessation did not take place by the end of September 2011, the ULD would take further measures.
-After going through the legally prescribed hearing and administrative procedure, complaints could be made in the case of public bodies, and prohibition orders and fine proceedings could be initiated in the case of private bodies and companies.
-The maximum fine for violations of the TMG is 50,000.00 €.
+Previously, the ULD, the Independent Centre for Data Protection of Schleswig-Holstein, had already declared Facebook's “Like Button” to be unlawful.
+Consequently, in a press release dated august 19, 2011, the ULD announced its expectation that all website operators in Schleswig-Holstein “immediately cease the transfer of user data to Facebook in the USA by deactivating the corresponding services.”
+Furthermore, all website operators in Schleswig-Holstein were advised that if this cessation was not implemented by the end of September 2011, the ULD would initiate further measures.
+Following the legally mandated hearing and administrative procedures, complaints could be filed against public entities, while prohibition orders and fine proceedings could be initiated against private entities and companies.
+The maximum fine for violations of the TMG is €50,000.00.

 Goldberg Attorneys at Law